marmelab/react-admin/docs/Upgrade.md

 );
 ```

-You can also use a function to handle the redirection target, as described in [this section](./EditTutorial.md#redirection-after-submission).
+You can also use a function to handle the redirection target, as described in [the redirection after submission documentation](./EditTutorial.md#redirection-after-submission).

 ### `<SaveButton>` Accepts `mutationOptions` Instead of `onSuccess` and `onFailure`